devopsengineerDan/Daniel_project/Backup.md

 LOANS
 ---------------------------
 👉
-🧨🧨🧨  No Knowledge
+🧨🧨🧨  No KNOWLEDGE
-🧨🧨🧨  Don't know what you're saying
+🧨🧨🧨  Don't know WHAT you're saying
 ```

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++